MechMK1/DBDRandomizer/README.md

 A: PHP is shit.
 I really dislike the language and I had already written a prototype in C#.
 I would only have needed to make a library out of it and then write a .NET Core application.
 However, I have never done that before and so I just spent a few hours doing everything in PHP.

 Q: Will we get updates when new killers come out?
 A: I dunno.
-But everything is based on assets/data/data.json.
+But everything is based on `assets/data/data.json`.
 It's really easy to understand and to add new perks, offerings, killers, etc...

+# Licensing
+All code is written by me and published under the MIT License.
+Any and all images, except `assets/data/icons/Unknown.png`, are owned by Behaviour Interactive and were taken from the official Dead by Daylight Wiki.
+I believe they fall under fair use, as they are used to directly represent their meaning in the game they are coming from.